 Icing on the cake, Clearlane also offers gap insurance, which covers the difference between your vehicle’s worth and your loan balance if your car is totaled or stolen.
 Or pick up a vehicle service contract through Clearlane, which helps make expensive repairs more manageable.

-What are the benefits of getting a car loan from Clearlane?
+What are the benefits of finding a car loan through Clearlane?

 - No SSN or hard pull to prequalify.
 Learning whether you qualify for a car loan won’t hurt your credit score, and you won’t need to provide your Social Security number.